bsc-pm-ompss-at-fpga/distributed_Cholesky/README.md

 ![cholesky_imp-Page-5](https://github.com/bsc-pm-ompss-at-fpga/distributed_Cholesky/assets/17345627/3a584b9e-78e3-4ffa-acd2-7ddb7916544b)

-In this case, we can see that the summatory doesn't start at anti-diagonal 0, it starts at the rank index $r$, and instead of jumping from one anti-diagonal to the next one, it is jumping by the number of ranks $s$.
+In this case, we can see that the summation doesn't start at anti-diagonal 0, it starts at the rank index $r$, and instead of jumping from one anti-diagonal to the next one, it is jumping by the number of ranks $s$.
 In this example, anti-diagonal $4$ would be stored locally in anti-diagonal $1$ of rank 1, and thus we would have to sum $(1/2+1)+(4/2+1)$.
-Again, starting only on the first half of the triangle, we would have the summatory like this:
+Again, starting only on the first half of the triangle, we would have the summation like this:

 $$\sum_{i=0}^{d} \frac{r+i*s}{2} + 1$$

 This time, $d$ refers to the local anti-diagonal, which can be calculated from the global anti-diagonal by dividing with the total number of ranks $d/s$.
 You can see that we get the same formula as the beggining if $s=1$ and $r=0$.
 However, the correction factor now depends also on $r$ and $s$.
-In the case of rank $1$, the extra $0.5$ that we don't want to count would be added like this in the summatory: $0.5 + 0 + 0.5 + 0 + 0.5 + 0 + 0.5$...
+In the case of rank $1$, the extra $0.5$ that we don't want to count would be added like this in the summation: $0.5 + 0 + 0.5 + 0 + 0.5 + 0 + 0.5$...
-Now the $0.5$ starts in the first unit of the summatory, which changes slightly the correction factor.
+Now the $0.5$ starts in the first unit of the summation, which changes slightly the correction factor.
 This is because when $d+1$ is odd, we are counting an extra $0.5$, which may generate an integer unit not counted in the old correction factor $(d+1)/4$.
 For example, when $d=2$ the correction factor would be $(2+1)/4 = 0$ but there are two $0.5$.
 To correct this, we have to adjust the formula to $(d+2)/4$.